The role of disorder in the synthesis of metastable zinc zirconium nitrides: Abstract

 \section{Abstract}

-In materials science, it is often assumed that the most thermodynamically stable crystal structure is the easiest polymorph to synthesize.
-Ternary nitride materials, with many possible metastable polymorphs, provide a domain to test this assumption; for example, \ce{ZnZrN2} is predicted to have an unusual layered "wurtsalt" crystal structure and exciting optoelectronic properties, but can it be realized experimentally?
-Here, we synthesize hundreds of \nolinebreak \ce{Zn_{$x$}Zr_{1-$x$}N_{$y$}} \nolinebreak thin film samples, and find metastable rocksalt-derived or boron-nitride-derived structures rather than the thermodynamically stable wurtsalt structure.
-Computations show that this divergence is due to both entropic and enthalpic stabilization effects.
-Rocksalt- and boron-nitride-derived structures become the most stable polymorphs in the presence of disorder because of higher tolerances to cation cross-substitution and off-stoichiometry than the wurtsalt structure.
-By understanding the role of disorder tolerance in the synthesis of metastable polymorphs, we can enable more accurate predictions of synthesizable crystal structures and their achievable material properties.
+In materials science, it is often assumed that ground state crystal structures predicted by density functional theory are the easiest polymorphs to synthesize.
+Ternary nitride materials, with many possible metastable polymorphs, provide a rich materials space to study what influences thermodynamic stability and polymorph synthesizability.
+For example, \ce{ZnZrN2} is theoretically predicted at zero Kelvin to have an unusual layered "wurtsalt" ground state crystal structure with compelling optoelectronic properties, but it is unknown whether this structure can be realized experimentally under practical synthesis conditions.
+Here, we use combinatorial sputtering to synthesize hundreds of \ce{Zn_{$x$}Zr_{1-$x$}N_{$y$}} thin film samples, and find metastable rocksalt-derived or boron-nitride-derived structures rather than the predicted wurtsalt structure.
+Using a statistical polymorph sampler approach, it is demonstrated that although rocksalt is the least stable polymorph at zero Kelvin, it becomes the most stable polymorph at high effective temperatures similar to those achieved using this sputter deposition method, and thus corroborates experimental results.
+Additional calculations show that this destabilization of the wurtsalt polymorph is due to configurational entropic and enthalpic effects, and that vibrational contributions are negligible.
+Specifically, rocksalt- and boron-nitride-derived structures become the most stable polymorphs in the presence of disorder because of higher tolerances to cation cross-substitution and off-stoichiometry than the wurtsalt structure.
+This understanding of the role of disorder tolerance in the synthesis of competing polymorphs can enable more accurate predictions of synthesizable crystal structures and their achievable material properties.